MH15/homunculus/README.md

 Homunculus is an agentic assistant (think Claude Code, Codex, etc) written in [Effect](https://effect-ts.github.io).

+> [!CAUTION]
+> Homunculus is a learning project and SHOULD NOT BE USED in any environment.

 ## Available Tools

 Homunculus implements the following tools: